yucicheung/AdaptiveReconNet/README.md

 ## Usage
 ### To reproduce the sample
-- Simple run the `main.py`, and you should get the sample results shown above.
+- Simply run the `main.py`, and you should get the sample results shown above.

 ### To test on other pics
 - Modify the following part of code (line 71-72) inside funciton `prepare_data` defined in file `utils.py` to choose different test set.